JoleneTiffanyG/course-work/hw-11/orbs/readme.md

 ### Problems and Issues

 I'm still pretty confused by the application of this concept.
-I still don't know what mistakes I was making.
+I still don't know what all mistakes I was making.
+I just kept getting a black canvas, so the code wasn't toootally broken.
+I found most of the mistakes but in the end I ended up needing help to get the last bit to work and when it finally worked I didn't know which of the things I had just done were responsible for making it work.

 ### To Discuss further